munificent/craftinginterpreters/book/hash-tables.md

 Reusing tombstone slots automatically like this helps reduce the number of tombstones wasting space in the bucket array.
-In typical use cases where there is an even mixture of insertions and deletions, the number of tombstones grows for a while and then tends to stabilize.
+In typical use cases where there is a mixture of insertions and deletions, the number of tombstones grows for a while and then tends to stabilize.

 Even so, there's no guarantee that a large number of deletes won't cause the array to be full of tombstones.
 In the very worst case, we could end up with